ADA selects national communications firm

 March 04, 2013

 The ADA is partnering with a national communications firm as part of a renewed commitment to educating the country on access and optimal oral health care.

-The Association announced today that it has selected global strategic communications firm Fleishman-Hillard, following a competitive review of 12 national and global agencies that began last year by a workgroup appointed by ADA President Robert A. Faiella, following the adoption of House Resolution 75-2012.
+The Association announced in February that it selected global strategic communications firm Fleishman-Hillard.
+This came after a competitive review of 12 national and global agencies that began last year by a workgroup appointed by ADA President Robert A. Faiella, following the adoption of House Resolution 75-2012.

 The St. Louis-based firm has assembled a team of communications professionals from several of their U.S. offices to help the ADA tell dentistry's story and make the Board of Trustees' Call to Action for Oral Health plan a centerpiece for effectively advancing the Association's access to oral health solutions.

 “The Fleishman-Hillard team engaged our leadership team with an evidence-based strategic approach that illustrated keen understanding of our goals; the ADA's many stakeholders across public, professional and policy audiences; and the needs of the current health care environment,” Dr. Faiella said.
 “We are confident that they will serve as a strong partner in our efforts to raise public awareness about the importance of oral health to overall health and advance real solutions to improving the oral health of our nation.”

 Funding for this national public relations initiative is made possible by House Res.
 75H-2012, which began with the vision and leadership of the Council on Communications.
 The council proposed engaging a national public relations agency to help the Association enhance its capacity to lead the oral health conversation and elevate issues that are essential to providing access to optimal oral health for all Americans.
 The Board supported the resolution, and the House adopted it at the 2012 ADA Annual Session in San Francisco.